ricomariani/CG-SQL-author/docs/user_guide/09_statements_summary_and_error_checking.md

 CQL supports the notion of [eponymous virtual tables](https://www.sqlite.org/vtab.html#epovtab).
 If you intend to register the virtual table's module in this fashion, you can use `create virtual table @eponymous ...` to declare this to CQL.
 The only effect this has is to ensure that CQL will not try to drop this table during schema maintenance as dropping such a table is an invalid operation.
 In all other ways, the fact that the table is eponymous makes no difference.

-Finally, because virtual tables are on the `@recreate` plan, you may not have foreign keys that reference virtual tables.
+Finally, because virtual tables are always on the `@recreate` plan, you may not have foreign keys that reference virtual tables.
 Such keys seem like a bad idea in any case.

 ### The Primary Procedure Statements

 These are the statements which form the language of procedures, and do not involve the database.

 #### The `CREATE PROCEDURE` Statement